stephenlepisto/designpatternexamples/docs/memento.md

-The python pickling mechanism is a form of the Memento pattern, although in the process of pickling an object, the entire object is saved off, not just the internal state; however, the effect is the same.
+The python pickling mechanism is a form of the Memento pattern, although in the process of pickling an object, the entire object is saved off, not just the internal state; however, the effect is ultimately the same.

 To implement the Memento state, the object whose state is to be saved off and later restored must be designed to make it easy to save and restore the state.
-The Private Data pattern can facilitate this by storing the state of the main class in another class.
+The @ref private_pattern can facilitate this by storing the state of the main class in another class.
 That data class can then be more easily converted to some internal state or the data class instance itself could be stored in the Memento, which is arguably more effective with